 Yezdi Launch Date

-Mahindra hasn’t yet made an official announcement on the launch date of the new bike.
-However, it’s worth a note here that the manufacturer recently launched the official website for Yezdi.
+Mahindra hasn’t yet made an official announcement if it is actually going to bring this bike or if the process if just for fan-base.
+However, it’s worth a note here that the manufacturer recently launched the official website for Yezdi as well.
 This, along, hints at a fast-approaching launch.
-Subsequently, its launch could happen at the end of 2019.
+Subsequently, its launch could happen by the mid-2020.

-Production of the new Yezdi will take place at Mahindra’s Pithampur facility.
+Production of the new Yezdi will take place at Mahindra’s Pithampur facility, where the Jawa is produced.
 We await an official word on the launch date at the moment.

 Price of the new Yezdi model will be announced only at the time of its launch.
 However, Mahindra has been pretty vocal about positioning this new brand as a lifestyle offering.
 This means there’s a high chance of prices being on the higher side.

 So, we expect a pricing of Rs 1.4 Lakhs, placing it a bit lower than Jawa bikes.

 The new bike will be manufactured locally and India will be the export hub for this new model.